Founded in London, UK. We respect your privacy.

 How Edge Fixes All Seven

-Every mistake on this list exists because of the same root cause: running and lifting are being treated as separate activities instead of one integrated system.
+Every mistake on this list exists because running and lifting are being treated as separate activities instead of one integrated system.
 Edge was built specifically to solve that problem.
+It programmes your strength and running as a single plan, sequences your week intelligently, and gives you access to real coaches who can see your full training picture.

 Start your free 7-day Edge trial and run your best spring race without sacrificing the strength you have worked so hard to build.